NearlyUnique/recover_tab/readme.md

 # Overview

-An extension to remember the last "useful" url for a tab.
+A Chrome extension to remember the last "useful" url for a tab.
 Especially handy when your enterprise SSO solution forces a restart of your browser and the SSO solution loses the tab history so even after authenticating, you and it fails for non user/password reasons you stand a chance of recovering what the tab was.

 # Installation